 with limited language fluency.

 Fallesen, P, Geerdsen, LP, Imai, S & Tran s, T, 'The Effect of Workfare on Crime: Incapacitation and Program Effects'.

 In this paper, we estimate the effect of workfare policy on crime by exploiting two exogenous welfare policy changes in Denmark.
 Our results show a strong decline in the crime rate among treated unemployment uninsured men relative to untreated uninsured and unemployment insured men, and part of this decline can be identified as a direct effect of workfare participation.
 Moreover, we find that criminal activity was also reduced during weekends, when the workfare programs were closed, allowing us to distinguishing the pure program effect from the incapacitation effect.
 These results imply a strong and potentially lasting crime reducing effect of workfare policy.

 We examine the ability of immigrants to transfer the occupational human capital they acquired prior to immigration.
 We first augment a model of occupational choice to study the implications of language proficiency on the cross-border transferability of occupational human capital.
-We then test the empirical predictions using information about the skill requirements from the O*NET and a unique dataset that includes both the last source country occupation and the first four years of occupations in Canada.
-We supplement the analysis using Census estimates for the same cohort with source country occupation predicted using detailed human capital related information such as field of study.
-We find that male immigrants to Canada were employed in source country occupations that required high levels of cognitive skills, but relied less intently on manual skills.
+We then explore the empirical predictions using information about the skill requirements from the O*NET and a unique dataset that includes both the last source country occupation and the first four years of occupations in Canada.
+We supplement the analysis using Census estimates for the same cohort with source country occupational skill requirements predicted using detailed human capital related information such as field of study.
+We find that male immigrants to Canada were employed in source country occupations that typically require high levels of cognitive skills, but rely less intently on manual skills.
 Following immigration, they find initial employment in occupations that require the opposite.
-Consistent with the hypothesized asymmetric role of language in the transferability of previously acquired cognitive and manual skills, these discrepancies are both larger and more detrimental to earnings among immigrants with limited language fluency.
+Consistent with the hypothesized asymmetric role of language in the transferability of previously acquired cognitive and manual skills, these discrepancies are larger among immigrants with limited language fluency.